FAQs

 • Do I have to appear in court?

-Court appearances are minimal for most clients.
-Typically, you'll only need to attend one brief session known as the Meeting of Creditors.
-This meeting is usually conducted remotely and does not involve a judge.
+Most clients attend only one brief meeting, known as the Meeting of Creditors, which is usually conducted remotely and does not involve a judge.
+Our bankruptcy attorney in Nassau County, NY can help you navigate court proceedings.

 • Why should I choose John Weber as my bankruptcy attorney?